-Plan now for the 2020 Passion Play in the Alps
+Plan now for the Oberammergau 2022 Passion Play (delayed from 2020)

 Once every 10 years, the Passion Play, the story of the life of Jesus of Nazareth, is performed in Oberammergau, a small Alpine village.
 It is a performance unlike any other in the world.
 All of the actors and musicians must come from this village.
 Every actor is a citizen of the mountain town of Oberammergau, deep in the Bavarian Alps.

-This once-a-decade event requires early planning, but there are still tickets and tour packages available.
+Normally, this unique play would have been performed in 2020.
+However, because of the pandemic, it will now happen two years later, in 2022.
+This once-a-decade event always requires early planning, but there are still tickets and tour packages available.

-In just over six months in 2020, from the 16th of May until the 4th of October, the play will echo through the village.
+In 2022, from the 14th of May until the 2nd of October, the play will echo through the village.
 As they have for almost four centuries, Oberammergau’s villagers will perform the Passion Play, giving themselves over to the performance of the life, death, and resurrection of Christ.

 More than half of the town’s population performs in some way in the Passion Play